Wrong Turn 6: Last Resort: Production

 Director Declan O'Brien was replaced by film director Valeri Milev for the sixth installment in the Wrong Turn film series., which originally served as a sequel to Wrong Turn 5: Bloodlines (2012) to complete the prequel trilogy, but was scrapped.
 Shooting for the sixth film was reported to have commenced in March 2014 in Bulgaria.

-Release

 Home media

 Fox Home Entertainment released it on home video on October 21, 2014.
 It grossed over $1 million in combined DVD and Blu-ray sales in North America.

 Reception

-Critical response

 28 Days Later Analysis reported on it being ten years "since actress Eliza Dushku played Jessie, a woman chased by a gang of cannibal hillbillies.
-A ten year run with five sequels makes the Wrong Turn film series one of the longest running horror franchises in recent history".
-Joel Harley of Starburst rated it 7/10 stars and wrote, "If anything, this is one of the best entries yet."
-Steve Barton of Dread Central rated it 1.5/5 stars and called it "all crap with a few good moments", though he praised Sadie Katz's acting.
+A ten year run with five sequels makes the Wrong Turn film series one of the longest running horror franchises in recent history."
+Joel Harley of Starburst rated it 7 out of 10 and wrote, "If anything, this is one of the best entries yet."
+Steve Barton of Dread Central rated it 1.5 out of 5 stars and called it "all crap with a few good moments", though he praised Sadie Katz's acting.